 Letters About Literature 2010

-A professional development workshop will be held at the McAuliffe-Shepard Discovery Center in Concord on December 9th from 9a.m. to 3:30p.m.
-NASA Education Specialist Tom Estill will explain procedures for ordering and handling moon rock samples resulting in your receiving NASA certification.
-Current plans to return to the Moon by 2020 with the new Constellation program will be covered.
+A professional development workshop will be held at the McAuliffe-Shepard Discovery Center in Concord on November 18th from 9 a.m. to 3:30 p.m.
+The workshop will investigate the characteristics common to most stars in the universe, including how they are born, their size, color, shape, temperature and luminosity.
+Particular attention will be given to our star, the Sun, and how it is being studied.
 Teachers and educators receive a 10% discount on memberships to the Discovery Center.
 Membership benefits include 10% off teacher workshops, 10% discount in the Science Store, and more.
-The Discovery Center is New England's premier air and space science center, offering 21st century interactive exhibits (permanent and traveling), simulation experiences, an observatory, an expanded NASA Educator Resource Center, world-renowned planetarium, special event spaces, science store and a café.
+The Discovery Center is New England's premier air and space science center, offering 21st Century interactive exhibits (permanent and traveling), simulation experiences, an observatory, an expanded NASA Educator Resource Center, world-renowned planetarium, special event spaces, science store and a café.
 The Discovery Center honors NH space pioneers Christa McAuliffe and Alan Shepard.
-More information on workshops, programs and events posted online at www.starhop.com.
+More information on workshops, programs, and events is posted online at www.starhop.com.
 For more on memberships, call Dinah Martell at (603) 271-7827 x113.